Therapy for Young Adults and College Students

 Lifestyle Stressors Can Amplify Personal Challenges

-Why Are The College Years So Difficult?
+Why Are These Years So Difficult?

 Academic Stress: Completing college coursework requires substantially more effort than keeping up in high school classes, and many students deal with anxiety over their grades.